 But first, a friendly disclaimer: Don’t attempt to pop a red, inflamed pimple if it doesn’t have a very large yellow center with an obvious opening.
-I promise you, no matter how hard you push it will not come out, and you will only make it worse by pushing on it.
-Think to yourself, “Am I going to have ‘popper’s remorse’ if I mess with this?”
+No matter how hard you push it will not come out, and you will only make it worse by pushing on it.
+Ask yourself, “Am I going to have ‘popper’s remorse’ if I mess with this?”

-- Popping zits right after a shower is a great idea–it’s warm, clean, and has been steamed almost as well as it is in the clinic.
+Popping pimples right after a shower is a great idea–it’s warm, clean, and has been steamed almost as well as it is in the clinic.

-- Your hands must be clean, so wash them thoroughly–especially under the nails–to get rid of any bacteria that could contaminate the pimple.
-In the clinic, I wear gloves to protect myself and my client.
+Your hands must be clean, so wash them thoroughly–especially under the nails–to get rid of any bacteria that could contaminate the pimple.
 If you have sterile gloves or a gauze square from your first aid kit, that would be ideal.
 You may also wrap the tips of your fingers in tissue.

 - Try not to stare at your zits in a magnifying mirror–this will only stress you out and make you feel bad.